milos85vasic/Groot/README.md

 - groot-groovy
 - groot-scala
 - groot-credentials
+- groot-android-library
+- groot-android-application

-We currently support the following languages:
+We currently support the following:
 - Java
 - Kotlin
 - Groovy
 - Scala

-and the following additional technologies:
 - Android.

 # How to use it?